Jack L. Chalker: Science fiction

-Chalker joined the Washington Science Fiction Association during 1958, and during 1963 he and two friends founded the Baltimore Science Fiction Society.
+Chalker joined the Washington Science Fiction Association in 1958, and in 1963, he and two friends founded the Baltimore Science Fiction Society.
 Chalker attended every World Science Fiction Convention, except one, from 1965 until 2004.

+Chalker contributed a chapter to The New H. P. Lovecraft Bibliography in 1962; he published his first novel, A Jungle of Stars, in 1976.

-He published an amateur SF journal, Mirage, from 1960 to 1971 (a finalist nominee for the 1963 Hugo Award for Best Fanzine), producing ten issues.
+He founded an amateur SF journal, Mirage, in 1960.
+He ran the fanzine until 1971 (a finalist nominee for the 1963 Hugo Award for Best Fanzine), producing ten issues.
 Another journal, Interjection, was published 1968–1987 in association with the Fantasy Amateur Press Association.
 Chalker also initiated a publishing house, Mirage Press, Ltd., for releasing nonfiction and bibliographic works concerning science fiction and fantasy.

 Chalker's awards included the Daedalus Award (1983), The Gold Medal of the West Coast Review of Books (1984), Skylark Award (1980), and the Hamilton-Brackett Memorial Award (1979).
 He was twice a nominee for the John W. Campbell Award for Best New Writer and for the Hugo Award twice.
 Chalker was posthumously awarded the Phoenix Award by the Southern Fandom Confederation on April 9, 2005.

 Chalker was a three-term treasurer of the Science Fiction and Fantasy Writers of America.
 Chalker was also the co-author (with Mark Owings) of The Science Fantasy Publishers (third edition during 1991, updated annually), published by Mirage Press, Ltd, a bibliographic guide to genre small press publishers which was a Hugo Award nominee during 1992.
 The Maryland Young Writers Contest, sponsored by the Baltimore Science Fiction Society, was renamed "'The Jack L. Chalker Young Writers Contest" effective April 8, 2006.